Traumatic Brain Injury & Concussion Treatment that Gets Results

 - Loss of hearing or tinnitus

 A traumatic brain injury can often cause brain swelling, hematoma (blood clot), or bleeding within the brain.
-That’s why anyone with a TBI or concussion should be taken to the emergency room as soon as possible, even if there’s no loss of consciousness.
+Thus, anyone with a TBI or concussion should be taken to the emergency room as soon as possible, even if there’s no loss of consciousness.
 Early intervention is crucial to help avoid complications and to avoid the injury worsening.

 Long-term Effects of Traumatic Brain Injury